Matrixx-Devices/android_vendor_MatrixxOTA/changelogs/spes.md

+# 09-April-2026
+- Source: Synced the source to the latest changes
+- Kernel: Synced the kernel to the latest changes
+- XiaomiParts: Modernized parts to adapt with Material 3 UI

 # 02-December-2025
 - device: Fixed an issue where AOD is flickering like crazy in Android 16
 - Dropped LEICA Camera (No active maintainer for the sm6225 lineup)